svaarala/duktape/doc/memory-management.rst

   // MULT and ADD are tuning parameters

-The trigger count is decreased on every memory (re)allocation and free, to roughly measure allocation activity.
+The trigger count is decreased on every memory (re)allocation (but not free), to roughly measure allocation activity.
 If the trigger count is below zero when memory is about to be (re)allocated, a a voluntary mark-and-sweep pass is done.
 When ``MULT`` is 1 and ``ADD`` is 0, a voluntary sweep is done when the number of alloc/free operations matches the previous heap object/string count.